oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_jacobiCudaGraphs_SYCLMigration/README.md

      cudaGraphAddKernelNode(&jacobiKernelNode, graph, nodeDependencies.data(),
                              nodeDependencies.size(), &NodeParams0);
     ```
     The tf::syclFlow::on creates a task to launch the given command group function object and tf::syclFlow::parallel_for creates a kernel task from a parallel_for method through the handler object associated with a command group.
-The SYCL runtime schedules command group function objects from out-of-order queue and constructs a task graph based on submitted events.
+The SYCL runtime schedules command group function objects from an out-of-order queue and constructs a task graph based on submitted events.
     ```
     tf::syclTask jM_kernel =
                     sf.on([=](sycl::handler &cgh) {